folone/scalaworld/presentation.md

 ^ point is being on the bleeding edge
 ^ as you can see, we're mostly adding small things and battle-testing them ^ no one one of us is a compiler engineer
-^ eventually we plan to get better at compile development, and work on bigger, more impactful features ^ not to split the community
+^ eventually we plan to get better at compiler development, and work on bigger, more impactful features ^ not to split the community
 ^ compiler plugin?